8

 2

 • Just because someone is willing to translate something doesn't mean that their time is best spent doing so.
 People's time who edit posts could use that time to answer questions, too.
 Yet they still edit.
 Is that the whole point of editing - making question clear ?
 Besides, it's reputation points for people who answer.
 Why loose a question ?
-Jul 24, 2016 at 8:54
+Commented Jul 24, 2016 at 8:54

 • 1